Yakuza deer! A summary of my various encounters with the most powerful street gangs in Japan.

 Nowadays, I also ensure I pay proper respect when visiting.
 The trick to avoiding a mobbing is seriously no more than to surrender when expected to.
 And oh, never, never give any justification for a body-search*.

-* This simply means to never have dangling, unattended-to bags with you.
+* This simply means never to have dangling, unattended-to bags with you.

 While I had read about it in travel books, I didn’t expect the hooligans to attack so swiftly.
 I had barely finished paying the senbei vendor when over ten deer surrounded me.
 In the hysterical mobbing that followed, I dropped my wallet and had to fling the senbei away, Stardust Revolution like, just to get them off me.

-Each and every time, I was mobbed in the exact same manner by these Yakuza lords.
-The worst was in 2006 because in the midst of defending myself, I suddenly had the notion I could outrun these street gangs.
+Each and every time, I was mobbed in the exact same way by these animal Yakuza lords.
+The worst episode was in 2006 because while defending myself, I suddenly had the notion I could outrun these street gangs.

 Jump forth to 2015, and I’ve learned my lesson well.
-The key, as I mentioned earlier, is to accept that your sole purpose in Nara Park is not to appreciate the temples or swoon over the scenery, but to pay homage to all-powerful Yakuza deer.
+As I mentioned earlier, the key is to accept that your sole purpose in Nara Park is not to appreciate the temples or swoon over the scenery but to pay homage to all-powerful Yakuza deer.

 In the autumn of 2018, I finally survived a visit to Nara Park without any deer mobbing.
-(I paid my respects immediately upon entering the park)
+(I immediately paid my respects upon entering the park)

-The Miyajima Rengo! (宮島連合)
+The Miyajima Rengo! (宮島連合): The Deer of Miyajima!

 They are the Miyajima Rengo and they are over in, well, Miyajima Island.
-Compared to their rivals in Nara, the deer of Miyajima are haughtier, somewhat more aloof too; one ignored me for an entire hour when I tried to photograph the Great Torii Gate at night in 2010.
+Compared to their rivals in Nara, the deer of Miyajima are also haughtier, decisively more aloof as well.
+One coldly ignored me for an entire hour while I photographed the Great Torii Gate at night in 2010.